etoure2004/Hadji/README.md

 ---

 So yeah — scroll around, fork something, laugh at the chaos, or just leave knowing you’ve witnessed peak “work in progress” energy.

 **PS:** If you clone anything and it breaks, congrats… you’ve unlocked the full Hadji experience.

-**PS:** If you clone anything and it breaks, congrats… you’ve unlocked the full Hadji experience.